0x9ONU/Obsidian-Notes/2 - Sophomore Year/Fall 2023/Physics I/Week 7/Physics I Week 7 - Day 1.md

 # Dot/Scalar Product

-An operation between two vectors that outputs the **scalar** of the two vectors combined
+An operation between two vectors that outputs the **scalar** of thae two vectors combined

 $$ W = F^{->} \bullet d^{->} = Fd\cos(F^{->}, d^{->})$$
 $$a^{->} \bullet b^{->} = a * b \cos(a^{->}, b^{->})$$